 In vivo Alpha-amylase and glucosidase inhibition assay

 Administration of starch (2 g/kg) to fasted rats caused varying degrees of elevation of blood glucose concentrations of the treated animals after 30 min.
 The proportions were as follows: starch (62.62%), extract-treated groups (ranging from 4.41% to 14.21%), and acarbose-treated groups (17.97%).
-The increases were diminished after 60 minutes, with only the groups administered with higher dosages of the extract (300 and 450 mg/kg) having percentage increases of 8.82 and 22.16%, respectively.
-The average blood glucose levels of all the groups treated with the extract were lowered to normal level after 120 minutes.
-Nevertheless, after 180 minutes, the groups administered with higher doses of the extract (300 and 450 mg/kg) had percentage increments of 7.65 and 11.37%, respectively.
+The increases were diminished after 60 min, with only the groups administered with higher dosages of the extract (300 and 450 mg/kg) having percentage increases of 8.82 and 22.16%, respectively.
+The average blood glucose levels of all the groups treated with the extract were lowered to normal level after 120 min.
+Nevertheless, after 180 min, the groups administered with higher doses of the extract (300 and 450 mg/kg) had percentage increments of 7.65 and 11.37%, respectively.
 In addition, the concurrent administration of starch and acarbose effectively suppressed the increase in blood glucose levels (Table 1).

+Table 1.
+Effect of ethanol leaf extract of Justicia insularis on blood glucose level of rat after oral administration of starch load